Viy 2: Journey to China: Plot

-In Ancient China, a magical dragon whose eyelashes produce a tea that cures any disease, has established a cult of White Wizards guarding it.
+In Ancient China a magical dragon, whose eyelashes produce a tea that cures any disease, has established a cult of White Wizards guarding it.
 However, some of them turned into greedy Black Wizards and ignited a civil war.
 To harvest more tea, they stopped trimming the dragon's eyelashes, sending it into a deep slumber.
 They exiled the leader of the White Wizards Et Al into the Tower of London, while his daughter Chen-Lan was sent to a Russian prison.

-There, she meets British cartographer Jonathan Green, who was imprisoned because his client for the map of from the first film, the Russian Tzar Peter the Great, has been replaced by an imposter, while the real Tzar is held with Et Al in the Tower of London.
+There, she meets British cartographer Jonathan Green, who was imprisoned because his client for the map from the first film, the Russian Tzar Peter the Great, has been replaced by an imposter, while the real Tzar is held with Et Al in the Tower of London.
 Because of his step-father's influence, he is released but sent to map the East of Russia to keep him from informing Europe of the fraud.
-Mistaken her for a boy, he takes Chen-Lan with him as his assistant, who agrees to take him to China.
+Mistaking her for a boy, he takes Chen-Lan with him as his assistant, who agrees to take him to China.
 At the Tower, Peter and Et Al manage to alert Jonathan's wife Emma to their presence after finding one of his letters.
 Realizing Jonathan's assistant is Et Al's daughter, they stage an escape, where he stays back to fight the warden, Hook.
 He gives Peter his magical medaillon to lead him to his daughter.
 Peter and Emma sneak aboard a Russian ship set to China.

 Arriving at the dragon's tower, Jonathan and Chan-Lee see that the Black Wizards and their leader, the Two-Faced Queen, are exploiting and overtaxing the townsfolk.
 Jonathan is taken before the Queen, who has assumed Chan-Lee's appearance.
 Using smokes and mirrors, she pretends that she is wielding magic and controlling the dragon to keep the people in line.
 Jonathan tricks her into making a map of her territory to spy on her, but is caught.

 Peter and Emma arrive at the town and meet with Chan-Lee.
 Together, they devise a plan to attack the tower to defeat the Queen, free Jonathan and reunite Chan-Lee with the dragon.
 Although Emma is captured and set to be executed alongside Jonathan, they are freed by the Kosacks when they destroy the robotic dragon the Queen uses to deceive the people.
 After Chan-Lee has freed the dragon, she fights the Queen in a duel.
 Chan-Lee is defeated, but after the Queen's disguise is figured out by Jonathan, she falls to her death, as she is unworthy of using the medallion.
 Chan-Lee assumes the throne, while Et Al is pardoned and travels to China with Hook.